dedunu/tech/_posts/2012-10-02-data-type-details-from-sphelp.md

 ---
 layout: post
-title: Data Type details from sphelp
+title: "Data Type details from sphelp"
 ---

 I wanted to learn about data types.
 Then I went to TechNet somehow most of the important things were there in TechNet documentation.
 But I found another way to get figures from SQL Server.
 We can have details of data types from “sphelp”.
 You just have to give your data type as a parameter like below.